 The difference between Fixed Amount and Fixed Period seem to be one of semantics, so I occasionally group them together and I have noticed do as well.

 There is an old saying in life insurance in that life insurance is paid out income tax free.
 This is generally the case, but sadly this is not the case with the interest that you receive from an insurance company while they hold your money.
-In other words, the initial death benefit should be tax free, but the income that it receives will not.
+In other words, the initial death benefit should be tax free, but the income that it receives after the time of death is not.
 That can even be the case from the Time of Death to the Time of payment made out even in a Lump Sum payment.

 To Review this Important Concept:

-Proceeds from Life Insurance = Almost always Tax Free
+Proceeds from Life Insurance = Almost always Income Tax Free

 Interest from the proceeds of a payout, after the Death = Usually Fully Taxed, and Often at an Income Rate